point-4ward/Home-Assistant/README.md

 ## What it does:

- - Controllable from my phone over the internet, or via local network.
+ - Controllable from our phones over the internet, or via local network.
- - Controls living room lights, bedroom 2 lights and three lights in the master bedroom ( 1 x ceiling, 2 x bedside).
+ - Controls living room lights, bedroom lights and landing light.
 The master bedroom lights are multicoloured and can be set to preset scenes or controlled individually.
-The living room and bedroom 2 lights are white but can be set to preset brightness or controlled to any desired level.
+The living room lights are white but can be set to preset brightness or controlled to any desired level.
  - Tracks our phones using owntracks and therefore knows whether or not anybody is at home.
  - Notifies us of key events via telegram and/or notifications on screen via kodi.
  - Reacts to incoming messages sent from telegram.
  - Master bedroom lights can also be controlled by Hue Tap which has 4 buttons (3 pre-programmed scenes and off).
+ - Living room lights can also be controlled with Hue Dimmer.
  - Automatically pause media during phone call using Yatse.
  - Automatically turn living room lights on when it gets dark and somebody is home.
  - Automatically turn living room lights on if the house is empty and somebody arrives home in the dark.
  - Automatically set living room lights to 'dim' when playing media (except music) and it is dark.
  - Automatically set living room lights to 'normal' when media (except music) pauses or stops.
- - Living room lights will come on in the day if heavily overcast outside, and will switch off again when clouds pass.
+ - Landing light comes on following the same rules as the living room light, but then dims to a night-light at 21.30 hours and switches off at sunrise.
  - Voice control for all the lights.
  - Voice control Kodi.
  - Voice output via Chromecast Audios.
  - Multiroom audio with streaming radio stations.
  - Monitors email addresses for security breaches and notifies if insecure.
  - Monitors HomeAssistant for updates and notifies when update available.
+ - Monitors HomeAssistant for restarts and alerts me if I was not doing maintenance, in case of power cuts.
  - Automatically updates Let's Encrypt certificate for SSL.
  - Monitors the instance for hacking attempts, notifies and blocks IP of attacker.
  - Alarm clock function that switches on lights and sends an audio alert through Chromecast Audios.
  - Timer function that alerts on phones and over Chromecast Audios.
+ - Sets a UI theme based on time of day, or maintenance mode.

 ## My configuration: